 II.
 College-Authorized Absence for College-Sponsored Activities

 a.
 Absences from classes and, if necessary, from the campus are authorized for students who, as individuals or members of athletic teams or other organized groups, represent the College in college-sponsored activities.
-The following groups are included in this category: (1) members of properly authorized varsity and junior varsity athletic teams participating in scheduled intercollegiate competitions; and (2) participants in college- sponsored, co-curricular activities led by faculty and/or staff (not including student organizations).
-Though such absence for college-sponsored activities is authorized by the College, faculty and staff leading such activities should make every effort to ensure minimal disruption of student class attendance.
+Though absences for college-sponsored activities are authorized by the College, faculty and staff leading such activities should make every effort to ensure minimal disruption of student class attendance.

 a.
-Instructors shall be notified of all College-authorized absences and shall provide opportunity to students to make up work missed during College-authorized absences from class without penalty.
+Instructors shall provide opportunity to students to make up work missed during College-authorized absences from class without penalty.
 If College-authorized absences total more than 10% of the course meeting time, it shall be at the discretion of the instructor whether the student may make up the missed work.
 College-authorized absences shall not relieve students of the responsibility of making up work that has been missed.

 b.
 If a class will not meet at its regularly scheduled time or will have an additional class meeting outside of its regularly scheduled time, faculty should provide an alternative assignment or consideration for students unable to attend due to a College-authorized absence for a college-sponsored activity.
 In the event that the absence is not due to a college-sponsored activity, faculty should handle possible conflicts at their own discretion.